Guccifer123/raspberry-pi-setting-up/en/step_2.md

 #### Headphones or speakers

 The large Raspberry Pi models (not the Pi Zero/Zero W) have a standard audio port like the one on your smart phone or MP3 player.
 If you want to, you can connect your headphones or speakers so that the Pi can play sound.
+If the screen you're connecting your Pi to has built-in speakers, the Pi can play sound through these.

 #### An Ethernet cable